casper-network/docs/source/docs/casper/developers/cli/delegate.md

 ## Sending the Delegation Request {#sending-the-delegation-request}

 There are two ways to delegate CSPR to a validator.
-The recommended and cheaper method is to call the `delegate` entry point in the system auction contract.
-The second method involves building the `delegate.wasm` file from the `casper-node` repository and installing it on the network.
+The recommended and cheaper method is to call the `delegate` entry point from the system auction contract.
+The second method involves building the `delegate.wasm` from the `casper-node` repository and installing it on the network.

 We recommend testing the following steps on the official Testnet before performing them in a live environment like the Casper Mainnet.